What is Experience Co-Creation in Health Care?

 It is intended to benefit patients in coping with their health conditions and to arrive at a satisfying state of quality of life, given their specific personal health conditions.

 As Co-creation and Experience Co-creation depart from the integration of all stakeholders’ interests and appreciation of their perspectives and perceptions, it will directly associate with ideas of integrated care and participatory care.
 No doubt.
 The use of technology, mobile and on-line, goes along without saying too.
-With that, it directly relates with e-health. e-Health is defined by the The Journal of Medical Internet Research as health services and information delivered or enhanced through the internet and related technologies.
+With that, it directly relates with e-health.
+E-Health is defined by the The Journal of Medical Internet Research as health services and information delivered or enhanced through the internet and related technologies.
 Creating e-health with different parties involved will not succeed without co-creating it.
-[See this site.
-Reference to come]
+[See here]

 Co-creation and experience co-creation in health care, start from the idea that feasible, appreciated, effective and satisfying health care processes can only be realized: